okfn/handbook/data/index.md

 This handbook is not a finished document but a collection of opinions and evolving best practices.
 The purpose is not to present all available options and technologies but to pick one and follow it through.

-The Handbook is also a collaborative effort: if you have a recipe, a tool or a howto and would like to share them, please contribute a patch or make a suggestion:
+The Handbook is also a collaborative effort: if you have a recipe, a tool or a howto and would like to share them, please contribute a patch or make a suggestion.

-* Edit directly on the [Handbook Github Repository](https://github.com/okfn/handbook)
-* Submit an issue to our [Issue Tracker](https://github.com/okfn/handbook/issue)
+The Handbook consists of two main parts:

+* The Guide: A guide that walks you the main aspects of data wrangling
+* The [Patterns](patterns/): A set of "patterns" or recipes for doing specific tasks from scraping an HTML table to geocoding in a spreadsheet

+# Guide

 ## Overview of Concepts, Tools and Technologies